wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/unattended/unattended-elasticsearch-cluster-installation.rst

 Installing Open Distro for Elasticsearch
 ----------------------------------------

-Download the script and the configuration file.
-After downloading them, configure the installation and run the script.
+To install Open Distro for Elasticsearch, you need to choose the cluster mode first and follow the installation process.

 Choose the cluster mode between single-node or multi-node:

 .. tabs::